 5. Laugh together.

 Put aside the tension and go do something fun.
-Sharing a crazy outdoor adventure, hitting the movie theater to partake in a must-see romantic comedy, or playing a rousing game of whatever floats your boat.
+Share a crazy outdoor adventure, hit the movie theater to partake in a must-see romantic comedy, or play a rousing game of whatever floats your boat.
 A step off reality to just enjoy life will reignite any friendship.

-You will also like Just Because She’s Pretty, Doesn’t Mean You’re Not, Friendships When the Littles Rule, 5 Tips to Build Healthy Relationships and How Friendship Changes as an Adult
+You will also like Grace is Not Weakness; It Requires Strength, Just Because She’s Pretty, Doesn’t Mean You’re Not, Friendships When the Littles Rule, 5 Tips to Build Healthy Relationships and How Friendship Changes as an Adult.